Skip to content

 Join us!

-• This session is led by an expert in psychosocial care and includes a Q&A.
+• This session is led by a sexuality counsellor and includes a Q&A.

 • It is roughly an hour and fifteen (1:15) minutes in length and is delivered over Zoom.